jyoeymama/jyoeymama/README.md

 - 🔭 I’m currently working on **anything and everything**

 - 🌱 I’m currently learning **I’m currently learning HTML, CSS, As well as a bit of Javascript, Php, And some Python.
-I also know a tiny bit of Java.
-I Also Recenlty Learned Duckyscript.**
+I also know Java, Some C++, Some TI-Basic and also Duckyscript.**

 - 👯 I’m looking to collaborate on **anything**